MarkPearlCoZa/Blog_General/_posts/2016-08-06-All-Models-Are-Wrong.md

 Show me a 'proposed' brochure and within seconds I can tell you what I would change on it.
 Having the 'wrong' thing becomes useful to getting to the 'right' thing.
 I think the same applies with models.

 One of my favorite talks at software conferences this year was a talk done by [Sarah Mei](https://twitter.com/sarahmei).
-I watched her talk at Ruby Fuza in Cape Town, and then a revised edition at CodeMania in Auckland.
+I watched it at Ruby Fuza in Cape Town, and then a revised edition at CodeMania in Auckland.
 Both times I really enjoyed it.

 Sarah's talk was about how we make software and the models we use to explain team software development.
 She proposed a new model called the stage model.
 In getting to her stage model, she first went through two widely accepted models, the Factory Model and the Craftmanship Model of Software Development.